alexbecker/prompt-injection/paper.typ

   ),
   paper-size: "us-letter",
   abstract: [
-Modern LLMs are often given rules to follow via a trusted system prompt and then fed untrusted user prompts.
+LLMs are often given rules to follow via a trusted system prompt and then fed untrusted user prompts.
 However, malicious user prompts are frequently able to bypass these rules using techniques known as prompt injections.
 Existing defenses against prompt injection generally depend on fine-tuning models using datasets of known attacks, making them vulnerable to unknown attacks.
-We propose a novel metric for detecting direct prompt injection attacks using per-token attributions rather than fine-tuning.
+We propose a novel metric for detecting successful direct prompt injections given fixed system prompts using per-token attributions rather than fine-tuning.
-This metric outperforms existing training-free methods on a majority of models tested and is the first to require no example attacks to calibrate.
+This metric outperforms existing training-free methods on a majority of models tested and is, to our knowledge, the first to require no example attacks to calibrate.
 Code & data: #link("https://github.com/alexbecker/prompt-injection")[github.com/alexbecker/prompt-injection]
   ]